wp-plugins/customericare-livechat/readme.txt

 Yes we do, however only for the $29 life-time licence

+= Can you open the chat with a button? =

+Yes.
+We have two views - classic, with a button, and modern, with an embedded chat box

 == is there a paid version for power users? ==

 Yes.
 We have added paid features for demanding customers.